christopherwheeler/R_course_project/R_course_github.md

 Shapiro.
 According to K-S, all analytes show a normal distribution except Cl, pH, and Si.

-## Kolmogorov-Smirnov Test for Log-normal Distribution
+## Kolmogorov-Smirnov Test for Log-normal Distribution: c v.

 Because a lot of histograms and density curves appear to follow a log-normal distribution (as many hydrologic and environmental data sets